TheMrMilchmann/gradle-curseforge-publish/README.md

             projectID.set(123456) // The CurseForge project ID (required)

             // Specify which game and version the mod/plugin targets (optional)
-            // When using the ForgeGradle plugin, this information is usually inferred and set automatically. includeGameVersions { type, version -> type == "minecraft-1-16" && version == "1-16-5" }
+            // This information is inferred when using the Fabric Loom or ForgeGradle plugin. includeGameVersions { type, version -> type == "minecraft-1-16" && version == "1-16-5" }

-            // Specify which Java version is supported (optional)
+            // Specify which Java version is supported (optional) javaVersion("18")
-            // When using the ForgeGradle plugin, this information is usually inferred and set automatically. javaVersion("18")

             artifact {